TeddyRandby/cgab/README.md

     ok, result = val :might_fail 'something'
 ```
+#### Note about tuples
+Tuples are *NOT* records - they don't even allocate memory.
+Think of them as a statically sized array, which use the stack for storage.
 # What about imports?
 Gab defines several native messages. `:print` is one you should be familiar with by now - `:use` is another!
 It is used like this: